 A schedule of the current semester's Highland Campus courses may be viewed online by following the link below.
 The search engine may be refined to search for a variety of courses, dates, times, instructors, etc.

-Returning Highland campus students should make an appointment with their advisor to enroll before the end of the spring semester.
+Returning Highland campus students should make an appointment with their advisor to enroll.

-New Highland campus students for fall should sign up to attend one of the New Student Enrollment days on April 13 or 20, May 23, June 19, or July 11.
+New Highland campus students for fall should sign up to attend on of HCC's New Student Enrollment Days beginning in April each spring.

 Communities Served Through Highland Community College